An electron is moving around an infinite linear charge in a circular path of diameter

 Since electron is moving in a circular path, therefore a centripetal force must be acting on the electron.
 This centripetal force is provided by the electrostatic force of attraction.

-If is the mass of electron (
+is the mass of electron (

 ),